Where are we heading to?

 The notable improvements in the area of cleaning is the Introduction of Steam Cleaners – The one you must have seen used on ironing a Suit or a Bridal gown.
 Although expensive at the moment they can really stir up the market by using the steam from pressured hot water for cleaning.
 You’ve probably never heard of TANCS, but here’s exactly what the reports says about how this water-only technology from Advanced Vapor Technologies work.

-At Certified Green Cleaning Inc. – a green cleaning company, our aim is to ensure only green cleaning products and solutions are used to carry out all our cleaning needs.
+At Certified Green Cleaning Inc. – a green cleaning company in Calgary, our aim is to ensure only green cleaning products and solutions are used to carry out all our cleaning needs.
 We strictly ONLY natural cleaners and disinfectants, which are mostly enzyme and vegetable based.
 The cleaning products used at Certified Green Cleaning are guaranteed neutral, colorless and odorless.

 If you are looking to go ahead to employ services of a cleaning company/cleaners for spring cleaning, take your time to ask and investigate what type of cleaning agents they are using, how safe are their practices for you and your family.
 As mentioned earlier there aren’t any completely hundred percent natural and green products, but choosing a company that uses the best one from those available and that follows good green protocol with their cleaning can give you a clean and chemical free house after your cleaning.